Nursing and medical help at home

 They can arrange the following help depending on your situation.

 - A district nurse visits you at home.
 They provide care and treatment, and work with your family doctor or hospital doctors to support you.
-Most district nurses work for a District Health Board (DHB), although some work for community trusts, primary health organisations or occasionally, a general practice or a commercial business.
+Most district nurses work for Te Whatu Ora — Health New Zealand, although some work for community trusts, primary health organisations or occasionally, a general practice or a commercial business.

-- If you need help for a longer time, your doctor will arrange a needs assessment through the Needs Assessment Service Coordination (NASC) team at your local DHB.
+- If you need help for a longer time, your doctor will arrange a needs assessment through a Needs Assessment Service Coordination (NASC) team.
 Many home support providers provide basic nursing services.

 If you have a disability or ongoing health issues

-Arrange a needs assessment through your doctor, DHB or NASC team if you have:
+Arrange a needs assessment through your doctor or NASC team if you have:

 - health problems due to old age